-Josy Santos was a member of Stuttgart’s State Opera Studio from 2016 to 2017, singing parts including Siebel in a new production of Gounod’s Faust, Oberto in Handel’s Alcina and Cherubino in Mozart’s Le nozze di Figaro – she also coverd Mercédès in Bizet’s Carmen, Das süße Mädchen in Boesmans‘ Reigen as well as Enrichetta di Francia in Bellini’s I puritani.
-In Brasilia, Germany and Switzerland, she also performed Dardano in Handel’s Amadigi di Gaula, Angelina in Rossini’s La cenerentola as well as Maddalena in Verdi’s Rigoletto.
+Josy Santos was a member of Stuttgart’s State Opera Studio from 2016 to 2017, singing parts including Siebel in Gounod’s Faust, Oberto in Handel’s Alcina and Cherubino in Mozart’s Le nozze di Figaro – and coverd Mercédès in Bizet’s Carmen, Das süße Mädchen in Boesmans‘ Reigen as well as Enrichetta di Francia in Bellini’s I puritani.
+During the 2019/2020 season, she was the musical cover for Mozart’s Cherubino and Dorabella at Théâtre Royale de la Monnaie in Brussels.

-The concert soloist’s repertoire includes Bach’s Cantata BWV 76, Garcia’s b-minor-Mass, Haydn’s and Pergolesi’s Requiem as well as Saint-Saëns‘ Oratorio de Noël.
+The concert soloist’s repertoire includes works such as Bach’s Cantata BWV 76, Garcia’s b-minor-Mass, Haydn’s and Pergolesi’s Requiem as well as Saint-Saëns‘ Oratorio de Noël.
 In 2021, she will sing Rossini’s Stabat Mater with Filharmonia Lódzka im.
 Artura Rubinsteina and Mozart’s Coronation Mass at Tonhalle Zurich.

 Josy Santos worked with directors including Frank Castorf, Peter Konwitschny, Jossi Wieler and performed under the baton of conductors such as Sylvain Cambreling, Christian Curnyn, Ivan Repušić, Ulf Schirmer, Marc Soustrot, Lorenzo Viotti.
 Josy Santos was a guest at Festivals including Festival Música Trancoso and Rheingau Musik Festival.